 Fall may be my very favorite time of the year.
 After a long (long!) hot summer, the first cool days re-energize me.
 I’m ready for long autumn dog walks exploring both our favorite trails and ones we’re just discovering.
 Autumn dog walks have their own special beauty–but also their own hazards for our dogs.
 We’ve got the scoop on the fall pet safety tips you need to remember to enjoy this special time of the year!

-To make sure that the memories you return home with are good ones, here are our top tips for making sure your fall dog walks are safe one:
+Whether you are taking a dog walk on an autumn dog outing or just around the neighborhood, make sure that the memories you return home with are good ones.
+Here are our top tips for making sure your fall dog walks are safe ones: